-#3 Updated by Veronika Stemme almost 2 years ago
+#3 Updated by Veronika Stemme about 4 years ago

 I have translated the document ”PM för att skriva ‘technical changes’ för NordDRG” (by Mats Fernström) to english.
 The document (How to write technical changes for NordDRG) can be discussed at the expert group meeting in Stockholm 4th of September.

 #4 Updated by Kristiina Kahur 13 days ago

 The work done by Sweden is very much appreciated and has also practical use for those preparing the technical changes.